Michel Jazy: Running career

 In his first participation at the Olympic Games in Melbourne in 1956, Jazy clocked a time of 3:50.0 in the 1500 metres, which equaled his personal best but was not sufficient to reach the final.
-Yet Jazy was pleased with those Games because he was selected to share a room with the legendary Alain Mimoun.
-It was a life-changing experience for Jazy.
-“I came to realize down there in Melbourne what glory was and what sacrifices were necessary in the years ahead to obtain it.
+Yet, Jazy was pleased with those Games because he was selected to share a room with Alain Mimoun.
+Jazy later said: “I came to realize down there in Melbourne what glory was and what sacrifices were necessary in the years ahead to obtain it.
 Alain Mimoun opened my eyes to what I needed to do.
 I became hungry.
 I had got the message.”

 At the next Olympic Games in Rome in 1960, Jazy won the silver medal in the 1500 metres.
 In the final, Jazy ran the race of his life to obliterate his personal best time and set a new national record, finishing 18 metres and 2.8 seconds behind Herb Elliott.
 Elliott won the final in a new world record time.

 In the 1964 Olympics 5000 metres final in Tokyo, Jazy took the lead halfway into the first bend of the final lap.
 He was ahead of the leading runner of the chasing pack by a body length 100 metres from the finish line.
 However, he faded badly and finished fourth.

 On 30 June 1965, Jazy took part in a 5000 metres race held in the Finnish capital, Helsinki.
 The race, called "the 5000 metres race of the century" by French newspapers, had a world-class field comprising Jazy, Ron Clarke, Jürgen Haase, Kipchoge Keino, Billy Mills and Bob Schul.
 Jazy won the race in a personal best and new European record time of 13:27.6 minutes, with Keino and Clarke finishing in second and third place, respectively.

 On 12 October 1966 in Saint-Maur-des-Fossés, Jazy won a 2000 metres race in 4:56.2 minutes, which was his ninth and last world record.

 Between 1961 and 1966, Jazy set nine world records over the mile (once), 2000 metres (twice) and 3000 metres (twice), the two miles (twice) and the 4×1500 metres relay (twice).
 Four of those records – the mile, the 3000 metres, the two miles and the 4×1500 metres relay – were set in June 1965.
 He also set 17 European and 47 national records.

 Between 1956 and 1966, Jazy won nine national track titles: two over 800 m, six over 1500 m and one over 5000 m, and three national cross-country titles.
 He was chosen as the French L'Équipe Champion of Champions in 1960, 1962 and 1965, and was awarded the first Trophée Micheline Ostermeyer on 4 November 2004.